glotzerlab/dupin/docs/pipeline.rst

 The steps are:

 1. Generate - Generates descriptors for which change points are to be detected.
-2. Map - Transform the generated data into different quantities using i.e. neighbor point averaging.
+2. Map - Transform the generated data into different quantities using various functions  e.g. neighbor point averaging.
 3. Reduce - Take the non-scalar features and create scalar features from them.
-4. Aggregate - Perform the first three steps across the time dimension of on starting data to obtain a signal on which detection will be performed.
+4. Aggregate - Perform the steps 1-3 across the time dimension on trajectory to obtain a signal on which detection will be performed.
-5. Transform - Transform the signal to reduce redundant elements and reduce dimensionality of the signal for faster detection.
+5. Transform - Transform the signal to reduce redundant dimensions and reduce dimensionality of the signal for faster detection.
 6. Detect: Given the final signal detect events if any in the data.

-All steps besides Generate (1.) and Detect (6.) are optional depending on the circumstances.
+All steps besides Generate (1.), Aggregate (4.), and Detect (6.) are optional depending on the circumstances.
 For instance, if using the Nematic order parameter to detect a nematic transition, there would be no need for step for reduction (3.).